tomo

 streamlining user experience

-Jerry Manock, former Chief Design Officer at Apple, helped me process user feedback to improve the design.
+Jerry Manock, former Chief Design Officer at Apple, mentored me throughout

 We allowed the users' input to dictate the design decisions.